intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Datasets/mppt Dataset.md

 ![MPPT Data](../../images/MPPTData.png)

-# Dataset Structure
+# Request Structure

-The following snippet shows the structure of a `mppt` dataset:
+The following snippet shows the structure of a `mppt` request:

 ```json
 {